-Yuni Kay (ykay@usc.edu) is our Historian.
+Jing "Lily" Zou (jingzou@usc.edu) is our Historian.
 She will be keeping photo and video records of all of our events.
-Feel free to send any photos of your own from NGP and NGF events to her as well - they're a great way to show off our program!
-We currently have an Instagram that can find at@usc.ngf.
-Look for possibly an NGF twitter page in the near future too.
+Feel free to send any photos of your own NGP and NGF events as well - we love showing off our program!
+If you're on Instagram, give us a follow @usc.ngf, and if you're on Twitter, check out NGP's new account @uscngp.